Collection Development Policy

 Periodicals/Magazines to cover general interest subjects.

-Newspapers collected are: The Sun Advocate and The Salt Lake Tribune.
+Newspapers collected are: ETV10 News.
 Copies are maintained for a one (1) week period.
 A file of these newspapers is maintained at the local college library.

-Videos are collected in VHS and DVD format.
+Videos are collected in DVD format.
 Also collected are classic and significant feature films and documentaries and other works of local interest.

 CDs are collected in titles of general interest.